crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/README.md

 ### Black box penetration testing and white box penetration testing

-Black box penetration testing and white box penetration testing methods broadly simulate an insider's and outsider's attack types
+Broadly, white box penetration testing and black box penetration testing simulate an insider's and an outsider's attack types, respectively.
 Based on the type of auditing required, there are two main penetration testing types.
-In black box testing, the penetration tester has no prior knowledge of a company’s network, more closely replicating remote attacks.
-In white box testing, the testers typically have complete access to information about the application they are attacking, that is, the testers have a complete knowledge of the network.
+In black box testing, the penetration tester has no prior knowledge of a company’s network, more closely resembling remote attacks.
+In white box testing, the penetration tester typically has complete access to information about the application or system he is attacking, that is, complete knowledge of the network.
 White box testing represents a worst-case scenario where the attacker has a complete knowledge of the network.

 **White box** and **black box penetration testing** are two fundamental approaches to security assessments, differing in the level of knowledge and access given to the testers.
 Here’s a breakdown: